William LeFanu

-William Richard LeFanu FSA (9 July 1904 - 1 April 1995) was an Irish librarian.
+William "Billy" Richard LeFanu FSA (9 July 1904 - 1 April 1995) was an Irish medical librarian.
 He was the husband of composer Elizabeth Maconchy.

 Life

-LeFanu was born in Ireland, the son of Thomas Philip Le Fanu and his wife Florence Sophia Mabel (née Sullivan).
+LeFanu was born in Bray, County Wicklow, the son of Thomas Philip Le Fanu and his wife Florence Sophia Mabel (née Sullivan).
+The family were descended from Huguenots.
 He was educated in England at Eton and King's College, Cambridge.

-In 1930, he married the composer Elizabeth Maconchy (later Dame Elizabeth Maconchy); they had two daughters, Elizabeth Anna (known as Anna, born 1939) and Nicola LeFanu (born 1947).
+In 1930, he married the composer Elizabeth Maconchy (later Dame Elizabeth Maconchy).
+They had two daughters, Elizabeth Anna (known as Anna, born 1939) and Nicola LeFanu (born 1947).